mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/JAIP-STS-App-Target-Affinity/README.md

-### JAIP-Verify if the statefulset application and target are scheduled on same node.
+### JAIP-Verify if the statefulset application and cStor target are scheduled on same node.

 #### Description